SMASH Academy

 SMASH Academy:

-SMASH Academy, our flagship program, is a FREE, 3 year, intensive STEM-focused college prep program that empowers students to deepen their talents and pursue STEM careers.
-Each summer, scholars are immersed in tuition-free studies in partnership with leading universities throughout the country.
-During the academic year, scholars participate in monthly programming.
+SMASH Academy, our flagship program, is a FREE, 1-year, intensive CS-focused program that empowers students to deepen their talents and pursue CS careers.
+Scholars are immersed in tuition-free studies in partnership with leading universities throughout the country for one summer.

-During the program, scholars build relationships with facilitators and STEM professionals that reflect their same demographics.
-Because of their common background, students connect more deeply with gain true mentorship from these STEM professionals.
+During the program, scholars build relationships with facilitators and CS professionals that reflect their same demographics.
+Because of their common background, students connect more deeply with gain true mentorship from these CS professionals.
 As they go through the program, scholars not only develop their skills and network – they also further develop their voice and build the confidence to become who they want to be.

 How SMASH Academy works